Clinton Engineer Works: S-50 liquid thermal diffusion plant

 Groves contracted with the H. K. Ferguson Company of Cleveland to build the thermal diffusion plant, which was designated S-50.
-Groves' advisers, Karl Cohen and W. I. Thompson from Standard Oil, estimated that it would take six months to build; Groves gave Ferguson just four.
+Groves' advisers, Karl Cohen and W. I. Thompson from Standard Oil, estimated that it would take six months to build; Groves gave Ferguson four months.
 Plans called for the installation of 2,142 48 ft diffusion columns arranged in 21 racks.
 Inside each column were three concentric tubes.
 Steam, obtained from the nearby K-25 powerhouse at a pressure of 100 psi and temperature of 545 F, flowed downward through the innermost 1.25 in nickel pipe, while water at 155 F flowed upward through the outermost iron pipe.
 Isotope separation occurred in the uranium hexafluoride gas between the nickel and copper pipes.